unbelievableflavour/Cotton/Docs/CottonScript.md

 * `cancelPressed`: called on the Player when the B button is pressed
 * `cancelReleased`: called on the Player when the B button is released
 * `crank`: NOT-YET-SUPPORTED called on the Player when the crank is turned
-* `dock`: NOT-YET-SUPPORTED called on the Player when the crank is docked
+* `dock`: called on the Player when the crank is docked
-* `undock`: NOT-YET-SUPPORTED called on the Player when the crank is undocked
+* `undock`: called on the Player when the crank is undocked
 * `draw`: called on the Player 30 frames per second, before drawing
 * `interact`: called on an entity when the Player bumps into or acts upon it
 * `collect`: called on an entity when the Player steps onto or acts upon it